kamisli-icpl/Learned-block-based-image-compression/README.md

 ## Installation
 0) Requirements are the same as for CompressAI (https://github.com/InterDigitalInc/CompressAI)
-1) Create a project directory in your machine:
+1) Create a project directory on your machine:
     ```bash
     mkdir lbbic
     ```